 My History

-Currently, he works on policy and communications strategies for the Council for Global Equality, a coalition of 32 organizations working to make U.S. foreign policies and programs fully LGBTQI+-affirming and inclusive.
+Currently, he works on policy and communications strategies for the Council for Global Equality, a coalition of 40 organizations working to make U.S. foreign policies and programs fully LGBTQI+-affirming and inclusive.
+His work at the Council includes coordinating its international partnerships to fight the anti-rights/anti-gender movement and leading its work to support LGBTQI+ refugees.
 He is also the principal for the coaching and consulting firm, Delta Changemakers, LLC.

 International POLICY EXPERIENCE

-Ian has also been an LGBTQI+ Thematic Specialist at Amnesty International USA since 2013, where he serves as the LGBTQI+ working group’s point person for lobbying on Capitol Hill and its lead for addressing human rights issues along the U.S.-Mexico border, in Latin America, and across Eurasia and Sub-Saharan Africa.
+Ian has also been an LGBTQI+ Thematic Specialist at Amnesty International USA since 2013, where he serves as the LGBTQI+ working group’s point person for lobbying on Capitol Hill, its specialist for supporting LGBTQI+ asylum cases, and its lead for addressing human rights issues along the U.S.-Mexico border, in Latin America, and across Eurasia and Sub-Saharan Africa.
 He has also served on the Advisory Board of the Sexuality, Gender, and Human Rights Program at the Harvard Kennedy School’s Carr Center for Human Rights and as the founding host/producer of the Radio Free Qtopia podcast.

 EDUCATION & TEACHING

-Ian has also served as the Board Chair of GLSEN’s Raleigh-Durham chapter and of the Committee for LGBT History, the professional association of LGBTQI historians in North America; as a longtime Board member of the Peace History Society; as a Research Analyst for Fund the People; as a Philanthropy Research Fellow at the University of North Carolina Wilmington; and as a fundraiser for AccessHealth MA, a Boston-based nonprofit for HIV drug research, treatment, and prevention.
+Ian has also served as the Board Chair of GLSEN’s Raleigh-Durham chapter and of the LGBTQ+ History Association, the professional organization for LGBTQI+ historians in North America; as a longtime Board member of the Peace History Society; as a Research Analyst for Fund the People; as a Philanthropy Research Fellow at the University of North Carolina Wilmington; and as a fundraiser for Community Resource Initiative, a Boston-based nonprofit for HIV drug research, treatment, and prevention.

 BEYOND THE WORK